ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 | `x-amz-sdk-checksum-algorithm` | String | Indicates the algorithm used to create the checksum for the object when using the SDK. |
 {: caption="Optional Headers" caption-side="top"}

 A `Content-MD5` header or a `checksum` header (including `x-amz-checksum-crc32`, `x-amz-checksum-crc32c`, `x-amz-checksum-crc64nvme`, `x-amz-checksum-sha1`, or `x-amz-checksum-sha256`) is required as an integrity check for the payload.
-The following snippet shows one way to achieve the content for that particular header.
+The following snippet shows one way to achieve the content for the `Content-MD5` header, which is the binary representation of a base64-encoded MD5 hash.

 ```sh
 echo -n (XML block) | openssl dgst -md5 -binary | openssl enc -base64